Skip to article frontmatterSkip to article content

 print("A 1.3B parameter model with RLHF beats a 175B parameter model without it.")

-print("\nPost-training isn't optional—it's what makes models actually useful.")
+print("\nPost-training isn't optional.
+It's what makes models actually useful.")

 print("=" * 70)